utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 # Main tools of SAP Build

 ## SAP Build Process Automation
-SAP Build Process Automation empowers you to create workflows and automate everyday tasks without needing to write code.
-It offers a streamlined and efficient approach to automating business processes.
+***SAP Build Process Automation*** empowers you to create workflows and automate everyday tasks without needing to write code.
+It offers a streamlined and efficient approach to automating business processes.<br>
 Through its user-friendly, no-code interface, you can seamlessly craft workflow management and robotic process automation (RPA) solutions.
-These include integrated AI for decision support and document handling, all achieved without the need for coding.
+These include integrated AI for decision support and document handling, all achieved without the need for coding.<br>

 ### What is a Business process?
 ### Business Process Management